-Direct Hydration of Ethylene.
+312 Direct Hydration of Ethylene.
 There are two main process categories for production of ethanol through direct hydration of ethylene.
-Whereas gaseous reactant molecules contact solid or liquid catalysts in vapor phase processes, liquid or gaseous reactants interact with solid or liquid catalysts in mixed-phase processes.
+Whereas gaseous reactant molecules contact solid or liquid catalysts in vaporphase processes, liquid or gaseous reactants interact with solid or liquid catalysts in mixed-phase

+314 phase processes, liquid or gaseous reactants interact with solid or liquid catalysts in mixed-phase 315 processes.
 Primary consideration is given to the vapor-phase process since ethanol is generally produced acidic substance (Logsdon, 2004; Kosaric, 2011).
-Although the technical and patent literature describes a number of catalysts for ethylene hydration, only phosphoric acid catalysts supported by diatomaceous
+Although the technical and patent literature describes a number of catalysts for ethylene hydration, only phosphoric acid catalysts supported by diatomaceous earth, montmorillonite, bentonite, silica gel, or Volga sandstone are industrially relevant.
+The use of phosphoric acid (H_3PO_4) on a charcoal support is claimed in one of the earliest patents on vapor-phase

-309 via the vapor-phase hydrolysis of ethylene.
+316 via the vapor-phase hydrolysis of ethylene.

-310 The vapor-phase, direct hydration of ethylene takes place over a catalyst support impregnated with an
+The vapor-phase, direct hydration of ethylene takes place over a catalyst support impregnated with an